FardinAhsan146/TalkToYoutuber/README.md

 2. Create a `.env` file in the `/llm` directory and populate it with your `OPENAI_API_KEY`.
 3. Run the `main.py` file.
 That's it really.
 4. The script will ask you for which youtubers you want to talk to.
 Just type in the youtubers name.
 Make sure its EXACTLY like it is in their channel (look at the channel URL).
 It will download their videos and once done, you can talk to GPT with their video transcripts semantically injected into the context of the chat.
 5. If you want to nuke the databases you can run the `clean_databases.ps1` script.
 Converting it to bash is trivial as well.
 Just delete the sqlite file and the chroma directory.
 You probably won't have to do this, unless your db gets currupted in some way.
+If you run into an error during the initial download (OpenAI timing out or Database connection closiing, rare but can happen), then nuke the databases.

 More instructions coming soon.